quii/learn-ts-react-with-tests/redux.md

 Redux isn't _that_ complicated but can be a bit much if you try to learn how to make it work with react at the same time.

-In this chapter we will learn redux as a standalone way of managing state, guided with tests.
-This way you'll learn the important concepts that redux facilitates managing state.
+In this chapter we will learn Redux as a standalone way of managing state, guided with tests.
+This way you'll learn the important concepts that Redux facilitates managing state.
 Once you're comfortable with these concepts integrating them into your react application will be easier

 ## Setup

 Even though we dont need React for this exercise we'll use create-react-app to get ourselves started as it's a simple way to get going

-Run `yarn create react-app redux --typescript`, cd into `redux` and then do `yarn add redux`
+Run `yarn create react-app Redux --typescript`, cd into `Redux` and then do `yarn add Redux`

-Remove all the files inside `/src` and then add `redux.spec.tsx` and add the following
+Remove all the files inside `/src` and then add `Redux.spec.tsx` and add the following

 ```typescript
 test('hello', () => {